jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2e.md

 Hence the great benefit which Scotland has derived from this trade.

-47 Discounting bills of exchange gives the English merchants a convenience equivalent to the cash accounts of the Scotch merchants.
+{{< s v="47" >}} Discounting bills of exchange gives the English merchants a convenience equivalent to the cash accounts of the Scotch merchants.

 But the Scotch merchants can also have discounted bills of exchange as easily as the English merchants, in additional to their cash accounts.

-48 All kinds of paper money which can easily circulate in any country can never exceed the value of the gold and silver it substitutes.
+{{< s v="48" >}} All kinds of paper money which can easily circulate in any country can never exceed the value of the gold and silver it substitutes.

 If 20 shilling notes are the lowest paper money in Scotland, all the paper money which can easily circulate there cannot exceed the amount of gold and silver needed for transactions worth 20 shillings or more.